UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Create your Azure Stack Admin (Subscription Owner) Credentials
 # Note: This account CAN but does not have to be, the same as your Public Azure Account
 $AzsUsernameAdmin =  "<username>@<myDirectoryTenantName>"
-$AzsPasswordAdmin = '<your password>'
-  $AzsUserPasswordAdmin = ConvertTo-SecureString "$AzsPasswordAdmin" -AsPlainText -Force
+$AzsUserPasswordAdmin = ConvertTo-SecureString '<your password>' -AsPlainText -Force
   $AzsCredAdmin = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzsUsernameAdmin,$AzsUserPasswordAdmin

 # Login to Azure Stack as Admin (Subscription Owner)